Tresor11/e-commerce-api/README.md

 > This project is an Api for a [React-app](https://resell-app.netlify.app/).

-This API is made of three models
+This API is made of three models:
 - User model
 - Item model
 - Favorite model